trungkien681989/cypress-v9-cucumber-preprocessor/README.md

 The tests are written to verify basic functions of https://juice-shop.guardrails.ai website.

-This project follows suggestions from App Actions approach.
-Refer link: [Stop using Page Objects and Start using App Actions](https://www.cypress.io/blog/2019/01/03/stop-using-page-objects-and-start-using-app-actions/).
-It uses `cy.intercept` and `cy.wait` to wait for responses thus reduce flake.
+This project uses `cy.intercept` and `cy.wait` to wait for responses thus reduce flake.
 Refer link: [Flake](https://docs.cypress.io/guides/guides/network-requests#Flake)

 This project presents following tests:
 - Testing an API flow in `cypress/integration/api/add-item.feature`